ZachMckennedyFWig/DSPS_ZMckennedy/HW5/README.md

 # Homework 4

+## What was this homework about?
-This homework explored
+This homework explored fitting models using different models such as Linear Regression and MCMC.

+## What was the hardest part?
-I think that the hardest part of this assignment for me was properly creating the error plots with all the information that was required in them.
+The hardest part of this for me was debugging the plots since I was accidentally using the same variable names in some parts, which made crazy graphs that made no sense so I had to comb through all the early cells to debug what I was doing wrong.

-I really enjoyed going through it again for the Milky way section and just being able to reuse all the functions that i had made in the earlier parts!!
+## What was the easiest part?
+The easiest part was probably the Data aquisition and the MCMC since we've gotten plenty of help in class with both of those things so it was really just a matter of copy and pasting, then interpretating.

+## Collaboration:
-I worked on this with Jensen Gaither, Jensen did the beginning section of data collection and calculating the size and error of M31, I did the luminousity filtering, data visualization, and copy and pasted the earlier parts for the Milky Way section.
+I worked on this with Jensen Gaither, he did the beginning section up to the Chi2 function and I did everything after that to the end.